TheIoTLearningInitiative/CodeLabs/Gods/AhPuch/documentation/ReconDevKitforJet.md

    > This guide offers a quick insight into the using the Notifications API.
 A notification is a message you can show to the user outside of your application’s user interface (UI).
 Because of their unique design, Recon devices present notifications in a different way than other mobile devices.
    > Notifications on ReconOS come in two distinct flavors: passive and interactive.
 Both types of notification are displayed at the bottom of the screen.
    >> Passive notifications are used to show short, concise messages for a brief amount of time
+   >> Interactive notifications can be acted upon by the user.
+These notifications are larger and remain visible for a longer period of time (10 seconds).
+They can also be dismissed manually